med1844/Toy-Compiler-Frontend/README.md

   - [x] Write a hash function that encodes the structural information of arbitrary finite automata for auto tests
   - [x] Implement a lexer that's based on DFA
   - [x] Add FA serialization & de-serialization
+  - [ ] Add accept state id propagation & merge for faster scanning
-- [ ] Migrate to typed python
+- [x] Migrate to typed python
 - [ ] Make parser a module
-- [ ] Optimize parser memory usage by eliminating building actual parse tree
+- [x] Optimize parser memory usage by eliminating building actual parse tree
-- [ ] Add unit tests for each module
+- [x] Add unit tests for each module
 - [ ] Define interfaces for CFG parser & implement other parsers (LL1, etc)
 - [ ] Move `simpleSQL` and `simpleJava` to other repositories
   - [ ] For `simpleSQL`, implement an operator-based sql engine in a separate project